kaisalmen/c2vm/README.md

 # Container to Virtual Machine (c2vm)

 Create virtual machines from containers derived from Ubuntu LTS (18.04 or 20.04).
 Other OS may be supported later.
 This is a proof-of-concept: Create bootable VMs from existing container images.
 Docker is used for image building and execution.
-The process could be adapted to buildah and podman
+The process could be adapted to `buildah` and `podman`.

 The build script `buildVM.sh` performs all operations within a builder container.
 It creates a bootable partition in a loop back device.
 Then it extends the provided image with a bootstrap image that install a kernel, systemd and some utils.
-The previously created partition is mounted and then the bootstrap image is exported there. extlinux is installed and an MBR is written.
+The previously created partition is mounted and then the bootstrap image is exported there. `extlinux` is installed and an MBR is written.
 Additionally to the img a vhdx is created.

 This work was inspired by: https://github.com/iximiuz/docker-to-linux.git